google/feedloader/README.md

 |**"google_merchant_id" column is missing or value is equivalent to boolean False (empty, 0, etc)**|Item is "skipped" in processing and not added to the batch + a warning is logged| The env var "DEFAULT_MERCHANT_ID" is used as the destination merchant_id in API calls|
 |**"google_merchant_id" exists and is set to a value not equivalent to boolean False**|The "google_merchant_id" value in each row of the feed file is used as the destination merchant_id in API calls| The env var "DEFAULT_MERCHANT_ID" is used as the destination merchant_id in API calls|

+## Local Inventory Ads ("LIA") Feature

+Feedloader has the option to enable sending product data to Content API as LIA (Local Inventory Ads) in addition to online ads.
+If your inventory is also local and you would like to take advantage of LIA, set the ``in`env.sh` to "True" and install Feedloader to enable this.

+*By default, this setting will automatically be off, meaning products are sent to only the online destination when `USE_LOCAL_INVENTORY_ADS` was not set, or was set to "False".*

+IMPORTANT NOTE: Currently Feedloader does not support "partial-LIA" (i.e. by enabling this setting, **all** products will be sent as **both** online and LIA ads).

 ## Optimizations

 Before Feedloader sends product data to Content API, it has the option to